Superformula/mobile-test/documentation.md

 - Explicit Animations I used: AnimatedBuilder with Tween.

 ## Canvas
-I drew the QR Code scanner overlay with Canvas.
+I drew the QR Code scanner overlay with CustomPainter and Canvas.

 ## Theming
 Flutter allows you to create a theme for you app easily.
 In this challege, I tried to follow some patterns to create the theme of the application.

 ## Navigation
-Flutter provides to us two types of navigation: Navigator (Imperative) or Router (Declarative).
+Flutter provides two types of navigation: Navigator (Imperative) or Router (Declarative).
 For this simple app I used the Navigator system using named routes.

 ## Best practices